postylem/pmi-dependencies/README.md

 - ELMO

-Penn Treebank data:
+### Penn Treebank data:

-The Penn Treebank WSJ corpus is split into 24 sets.
-The standard partitioning is:
-- 02-21 for train (39832 sentences)
-- {01,22,24} for dev (1700 sentences)
-- 23 for test (2416)
-- 00 is discarded

-*Data used here is the 1700 sentences of the standard dev split (in CONLL format, 40117 word-level tokens).*
+*Data used here is the 1700 sentences of the standard dev split, from partition 22 (in CONLL format, 40117 word-level tokens).*
+[According to a standard partitioning: 02-21 for train (39832 sentences), 01,22,24 for dev, 23 for test (2416 sentences)]

 ### Baselines